 - 15 All animals must be FULLY UNCOVERED for Vet Check-in.
 Also assist in helping the vet and fair board member in checking your animal(s). - 16 4-H PORK BUNDLE TICKET SALES: To promote and finance 4-H Council activities. the 4-H Council requires each 4-H and FFA member that participates in any competitive 4-H event during the current vear, sell two books (ten tickets) of 4-H Pork Bundle Tickets.
 Any 4-H'er or FFA exhibitor that doesn't meet this criteria during the current 4-H year will not be allowed to participate in any competitive event using the 4-H name during the next 4-H calendar year.
 Money must be turned in to the Altamont Extension Office by Monday, July 17, 2023.
-Tickets not turned in by this deadline will not qualify toward Royalty Votes, but will be accepted and entered into the drawing. - 4-H & FFA market beef and pork sold through the Premium Sale is available for sale.
-If you are interested in purchasing 1⁄2 or whole carcass contact Matt George of Oswego Locker at 795- 4723. - 17 All 4-H and FFA livestock exhibitors who plan to sell an animal in the livestock premium sale must record a minimum of (2) hours of volunteer time during the "Fair Year."
-The "Fair Year" coincides with the deadline for Livestock Premium Sale declaration to the Fair Secretary: Wednesday @ 5 PM of the Fair Week.
+Tickets not turned in by this deadline will not qualify toward Royalty Votes, but will be accepted and entered into the drawing.

+4-H & FFA market beef and pork sold through the Premium Sale is available for sale.
+If you are interested in purchasing 1⁄2 or whole carcass contact Matt George of Oswego Locker at 795- 4723.

+17 All 4-H and FFA livestock exhibitors who plan to sell an animal in the livestock premium sale must record a minimum of (2) hours of volunteer time during the "Fair Year."
+The "Fair Year" ends prior to the beginning of the following year's fair.
+The deadline for 2023 is Friday, July 21 @ 5:00 PM.